 Ignite, Imagine and Innovate!

-Baltimore, MD – On Saturday, November 3rd and Sunday, November 4th, 2018, the National Society of Black Engineers – Baltimore Metropolitan Area Chapter, hosted a Minority Innovations Weekend 2018 (MIW) at the University of Baltimore.
-The weekend summit consisted of two conference tracks: Startup Fundamentals and Emerging Technologies, and an Innovation Showcase featuring minority-founding startup businesses.
+Baltimore, MD – On Saturday, November 3rd and Sunday, November 4th, 2018, the National Society of Black Engineers – Baltimore Metropolitan Area Chapter (NSBE-BMAC) hosted Minority Innovation Weekend (MIW) 2018 at the University of Baltimore.
+The weekend summit consisted of two conference tracks, Startup Fundamentals and Emerging Technologies, and an Innovation Showcase featuring minority-founding startup businesses.

-Leading tech entrepreneurs, students, scientist and engineers discussed tech trends and business strategies helpful for launching tech-focused startups.
-Participants attended panel discussions and solo speaker sessions that addressed: augment reality, cyber security, blockchain, artificial intelligence, women in the startup world, pitching your business, and more.
+Leading tech entrepreneurs, students, scientists, and engineers discussed tech trends and business strategies helpful for launching tech-focused startups.
+Participants attended panel discussions and speaker sessions that addressed augmented reality, cybersecurity, blockchain, artificial intelligence, women in the startup world, pitching your startup, and more.

 As another application of blockchain, Alston Clark, Co-Founder at Howard University Blockchain Labs, spoke about tokenization and local farmers markets.
 “Tokenization is the concept of transferring a physical asset into a digital asset,” Clark said.
 Howard University Blockchain Lab produced a video on YouTube featuring Clark transferring cash into farmer market tokens.
-Johan Greene, Founder at PixelBloc and Co-Founder at Howard University Blockchain Lab, referenced an article he wrote on linkedIn.
-“What we now call the Blockchain is a socio-revolutionary framework that creates a disruptive decentralized paradigm,” Greene wrote.
+Johan Greene, Founder at PixelBloc and Co-Founder at Howard University Blockchain Lab reflects on the long-term ramifications of this technology: “What we now call the Blockchain is a socio-revolutionary framework that creates a disruptive decentralized paradigm.”

-The Startup Fundamentals track featured the following workshop and speaker presentation: Competitive Analysis, Minimal Viable Product, The Pitch, Going to Market and more.
+On the business side, the Startup Fundamentals track featured several workshops and speaker presentations including Competitive Analysis, Minimal Viable Product, The Pitch, Going to Market, and more.
 Sherika Wynter, Co-Founder & CFO of Thomas & Wynter R&D, discussed “The Minimal Viable Product” model.
-Wynter expressed the importance of understand your products true “fit” in a desired market.
+Wynter expressed the importance of understand a product’s true “fit” in a desired market.

 COPYRIGHT©2018 by Ms. Techlennial Mom™